ESPGeiger Stations - Public WebAPI

 Pin colours

-Each station is represented by a teardrop pin on the map.
-The colour reflects the station’s current reading compared to its own baseline — not a global threshold.
-This means a tube with a high background (e.g. sitting next to granite) is only flagged when it deviates from its own typical rate, not against an arbitrary fleet-wide value.
+Each station is a teardrop pin on the map.
+Colour reflects the station’s current reading vs its own baseline, not a global threshold.
+A tube with high local background (e.g. sitting next to granite) is only flagged when it departs from its own typical rate.

 | Colour | State | Meaning |